 The Defender is the best side by side UTV for the working man.
 Its towing capacity of 2,500 pounds can get any job done: farming, ranching, logging, you name it.
 But what’s the point of work without a little play?

-This vehicle can turn faithful employee to adventure buddy on a dime.
+This vehicle can turn faithful employees to adventure buddies on a dime.
 Its Rotax HD10 V-Twin engine powering an upgraded FOX PODIUM suspension is fit for speed and agility.

-FOX Racing, a manufacturer of dirt bikes, has fitted its shocks into the Defender to produce the ultimate work hard, play hard toy. this Can-am model also has one of the best cargo spaces on the market.
-Making it easy to store and move a mobile office across job sites.
+FOX Racing, a manufacturer of dirt bikes, has fitted its shocks into the Defender to produce the ultimate work hard, play hard toys.
+This Can-am model also has one of the best cargo spaces on the market.
+They are making it easy to store and move a mobile office across job sites.

 This UTV also comes with exclusive Smart-Lok™ technology, which is described by Can-am as a “true full lockable on-the-fly front differential with electronically-controlled automatic modes, or with the simple press of a button that offers preset, intelligent calibrations for your type of riding.”